Keilor

 Keilor's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Approximately 59% of Keilor's total population (5,122 people) have private health cover, which is exceptionally high.
-The most prevalent medical conditions in the area are arthritis and asthma, affecting 9.2% and 7.1% of residents respectively.
-Notably, 68.3% of Keilor residents declare themselves completely clear of medical ailments, compared to 70.1% across Greater Melbourne.
-As of June 2021, 26.6% of Keilor's residents are aged 65 and over (2,317 people), which is higher than the 21.9% in Greater Melbourne.
-Despite this, health outcomes among seniors in Keilor are above average and perform better than the general population in health metrics.
+Common health conditions are seen across both young and old age cohorts at a fairly standard level.
+The rate of private health cover is exceptionally high at approximately 59% of the total population (5,122 people).
+The most common medical conditions in the area are arthritis and asthma, impacting 9.2 and 7.1% of residents respectively.
+A total of 68.3% of residents declare themselves completely clear of medical ailments, compared to 70.1% across Greater Melbourne.
+As of June 20XX (the exact year is not specified), 26.6% of Keilor's residents are aged 65 and over (2,317 people), which is higher than the 21.9% in Greater Melbourne.
+Health outcomes among seniors in Keilor are above average, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health